 Wangfujing Snack Street

-Want to try some local street snacks?
-Wangfujing Snack Street is definitely the best place for hunting delicious Beijing street snacks, such as bing tanghulu (candied hawthorn), lvdagunr (glutinous rice rolls with sweet bean flour), aiwowo (glutinous rice ball), and tanghou shao (sweetened baked wheaten cake).
-The street is extraordinary, bustling with lots of street vendors bawling loudly and cheerily on both sides, so even you do not want to eat too much at night, you can still go there and experience the populous night market culture in Beijing.
+Up for sampling some local street food?
+Wangfujing Snack Street is your one-stop-shop for sniffing out delicious and accessible Beijing street snacks, such as bing tanghulu (candied hawthorn), dou mian dan (glutinous rice rolls with sweet bean flour) and tanghou shao (sweetened baked wheaten cake).
+The street comes alive each evening, bustling with vendors bawling loudly and cheerily on both sides.
+Even if the sweet wafting smells don’t whet your appetite, the buzzing night market culture is a satisfying meal in itself.

 Tian Tan (Temple of Heaven)

-Constructed between 1405 and 1420CE, Tian Tan is a complex of palatial temples where the emperors of the Ming and Qing dynasties prayed for good harvests.
-The three buildings that make up the complex are the Hall of Prayer for Good Harvests, the Imperial Vault of Heaven, and the Circular Mound Altar, which are all grand and solemn.
-Tian Tan is worth visiting as it represents the traditional Daoism of China, showcasing the ancient religious culture of the country.
-Tourists are allowed to go inside the three buildings, where colourful and symbolic décor, which is just amazing, can be found.
+Constructed between 1406 and 1420, Tian Tan, otherwise known as the Temple of Heaven, is a complex of impressive palatial temples where the emperors of the Ming and Qing dynasties once prayed for a good harvest.
+The grand and solemn buildings that make up the complex – namely the Hall of Prayer for Good Harvests, the Imperial Vault of Heaven and the Circular Mound Altar – can all be toured, giving visitors an insight into the ancient religious ceremonies of Daoism.
+This UNESCO World Heritage Site, commissioned by the same emperor responsible for Beijing’s Forbidden City, is bursting with colourful and symbolic imagery.
+Go check it out.
+Your camera will thank you.

 Red Gate Gallery